avani17101/Statistical-Methods-in-AI/README.md

-# SMAI-Assignments
+# Statistical Methods in AI

-Statistical Methods in AI: course monsoon 2020, IIIT Hyderabad.
+Assignments/HW's done in course Statistical Methods in AI, monsoon 2020 at IIIT Hyderabad.

-Note: All codes have been implemented from scrath.
+Note: All codes have been implemented from scratch.
 Some use the functions of tutorials provided as part of course.

 ## Contents
 **HW 1**